 When it comes to area attractions, Coxsackie, NY doesn’t disappoint.
 Watch a movie under the stars at Hi-Way Drive-In, discover the rich history of the region at the Bronck Museum, and browse unique pieces at the Coxsackie Antiques Center and an eclectic selection of antiques and curiosities at UnQuiet.
 Be sure to look for the local Hometown Heroes on display throughout Coxsackie.
 Discover additional trip ideas to begin planning your getaway.

 Take in gorgeous views of the Hudson River at Coxsackie Riverside Park.
-The park is home to the Coxsackie Farmers Market from May to September, the Music in the Park summer concert series, and the Coxsackie Boat Launch.
+The spacious park with new playground is home to the Coxsackie Farmers Market from May to September, the Music in the Park summer concert series, and the Coxsackie Boat Launch.
 Check out the Four Mile Point Preserve, which features nature trails and scenic views of the riverfront—ideal for walking, fishing, or picnicking.
 The nearby Coxsackie Creek Grasslands Preserve boasts 300 acres of protected land with an abundance of bird species.
 Also, go to nearby Catskill for more riverside exploration.